About the Artist

 As a photographer, Kevin is especially interested in wildlife and the juxtaposition of the natural world with the man-made.
 This dichotomy of organic and engineered forms is often the subject of many of his excursions and urbex explorations.

 Kevin is an avid volunteer and a Lifetime Brother of the National Service Fraternity, Alpha Phi Omega.
 Inspired by a call to service through a personal, written correspondence with President Bill Clinton as a child and his involvement with the Boy Scouts of America, Kevin has volunteered since he was 15 years old, when he first became a summer volunteer at the Children's Hospital of the King's Daughters in Norfolk, VA.
-Following in the footsteps of Clinton, he pledged Alpha Phi Omega in his second semester of college and has continued his lifelong commitment to volunteerism since graduation through the Conservators Center in Burlington, NC.
+Following in the footsteps of Clinton, he pledged Alpha Phi Omega in his second semester of college and has continued his lifelong commitment to volunteerism since graduation through the Animal Park at the Conservators Center in Burlington, NC.